eonu/feud/README.md

 </tr>
 </table>

-Drawing inspiration from [Typer](https://typer.tiangolo.com/) (another great CLI building package), the core design principle behind Feud is to make it as easy as possible for even beginner Python developers to quickly create sophisticated CLIs.
+The core design principle behind Feud is to make it as easy as possible for even beginner Python developers to quickly create sophisticated CLIs.

 The above function is written in idiomatic Python, adhering to language standards and using basic language features such as type hints and